logicahealth/eHMP/rdk/product/production/rdk/src/resources/cds-metrics/metrics-resource.md

     + metricId (string, required) - metricId of metric

-    + startPeriod (long, required) - startPeriod the beggining range of when a queried metric is captured (Unix time in milliseconds)
+    + startPeriod (number, required) - startPeriod the begining range of when a queried metric is captured; Unix time in milliseconds

-    + endPeriod (long, optional) - endPeriod the end range of when a queried metric is captured (Unix time in milliseconds)
+    + endPeriod (number, optional) - endPeriod the end range of when a queried metric is captured; Unix time in milliseconds

-    + granularity (long, optional) - granularity the length of time in milliseconds in which metrics are aggregated
+    + granularity (number, optional) - granularity the length of time in milliseconds in which metrics are aggregated

-    + origin (array[string], optional) - Used to filter by using the name of the source from where a metric originated
+    + origin (string, optional) - Used to filter by using the name of the source from where a metric originated

     + invocationType (enum[string], optional) - describes how a metric is generated